EugenMayer/helm-charts/charts/rundeck/README.md

 - `externUrl`
 - `executionLogs.claim.storageClass` / `data.claim.storageClass` / `plugins.claim.storageClass` / `addons.claim.storageClass` or disable those (or some)
-- deploy your `admin-credential-secret` secret (in your rundeck namespace) with the field `adminCredential` including the string `admin:PASSWORD,user,admin,architect,deploy,build` - replace `PASSWORD` with your password
+- deploy your `user-credentials-secret` secret (in your rundeck namespace) with the field `userCredentials` including the string (at least)`admin:PASSWORD,user,admin,architect,deploy,build`
+  - replace `PASSWORD` with your password
+  - add as many as you like, seperate by newlines `\n`
 - deploy your `rundeck-database-secret` to define the DB credentials and connection details.
 See `Database` below.
 - deploy your own `ingress` route (default) or activate `ingress.enabled` and set the values to your liking

 ## Database